plan-d-io/Belgium-electricity-import-inference-engine/README.md

 - **Low (P <= P30)**: Lignite → Hard coal → Other

 **Rationale**: Germany often has coal/lignite on the margin in mid/low price regimes; gas tends to dominate high/scarcity.

-### Step 2 — Constructing an Inferred Marginal Stack
-Export volumes frequently exceed the ramp of a single technology.
-Therefore, a **marginal stack** is constructed:
-1. detected marginal technologies (ordered by ramp size),
-2. followed by price-imputed technologies ordered by plausibility and availability.

-This stack acts as a **proxy merit order**, inferred from observable data rather than bids.

-### Step 3 — Allocating Cross-Border Exports

-Exports to Belgium are allocated sequentially across the marginal stack until fully attributed.
-Any residual is recorded explicitly.

-### Step 4 — Net Imports and Transit

-Belgium’s net import is defined as:

-Net Import_BE(t) = max( Σ_c Import_(c→BE)(t) − Σ_c Export_(BE→c)(t), 0 )

-Two metrics are reported:
-- an accounting-based net import mix,
-- a transit-corrected marginal attribution proxy.

 ## Interpretation